Rameswaree/rg-rpn-calculator/README.md

 * Undo (undo)
 * Clear (clear)

-#Step to initiate the calculator:
+#Steps to initiate the calculator:

 * Open the application in any IDE.
 * Open the file App.java.